dead-shadow-7/python-programs/README.md

 # python-programs
-Just a list of programs I coded in college
+Just a list of programs I coded in college for fun :)